 In view of the present status in particle physics our research focus on the following topics:

 Theoretical predictions of specifically suitable observables in flavour physics are calculated to high precision in order to explore possible degrees of freedom beyond the SM.
-For example in the inclusive so-called penguin modes b>sgamma and b>sll subleading corrections become important like electromagnetic but also non-perturbative contributions.
+For example in the inclusive so-called penguin modes b>sgamma and b>sll subleading corrections become important like non-perturbative contributions.

 Effective field theoretical methods like soft-collinear effective theory (SCET) are further developed in order to reach a deeper understanding of the non-perturbative contributions in exclusive B decays which is crucial for the new physics sensitivities of the present LHCb and BELLE-II experiments.